-R22 has been a coolant of choice for freezers, refrigerators, and air conditioning units for decades.
+R22 has been a coolant of choice for home appliances such as freezers, refrigerators, and air conditioning units for decades.
 However, with its phase-out deadline approaching quickly in 2020, many manufacturers are no longer producing it.
 Consequently, its prices are skyrocketing, making it necessary for users to look for alternatives.

 However, the R22 replacement has had its own challenges.
 Chiefly, alternative options have been very expensive and time-consuming, many times requiring users to buy new equipment altogether.
 Another big problem is the difficulty of finding replacements that work as effectively and efficiently in old systems as R22.